Skip to content

 When you understand this, you can implement tactics that improve the client’s opinion of you against the issues that are most important to them.

-If you don’t get the issues right because you relied on generic stereotypes, you’re developing the wrong tactics.
+You're developing the wrong tactics if you don’t get the issues right because you relied on generic stereotypes.

-So many of our clients are extremely busy losing.
-Running around doing lots of things, most of which don't improve the customer’s perception of you.
+So many business-winning professionals are extremely busy losing.
+Running around doing many things, most of which don't improve the customer’s perception of you.

 Before you do anything, you must know the people who will make the decision.